Ke-Coding/Deep-Learning-Pros/README.md

 # Deep-Learning-Pros

-Study notes and several tiny pros for deep-learning.
+Tiny pros for deep-learning.

 <br>

 project list:

-- log_reg: logistic regression(based on numpy, spotting cats)
+- log_reg: logistic regression(using numpy, on the dataset of cats)

+- classification: classification(using pytorch, on MNIST dataset)